376th Air Expeditionary Wing: History

-Operations Group before 1 June 1951, however the lineage and history of the units are separate prior to that date.

-World War II

-The wing's operations group, as the 376th Bombardment Group (Heavy) was the first B-24 Liberator group to be based on European Continent.
-It engaged in combat with the Ninth, Twelfth and Fifteenth Air Forces in the Egypt-Libya and Italian Campaigns. the 376th was awarded Distinguished Unit Citations: for operations over North Africa and Sicily, November 1942-17 August 1943; Ploesti, Romania, 1 August 1943 and Bratislava, Czechoslovakia, 16 June 1944.
-The B-24 "Lady Be Good" was from the 514th Bomb Squadron.

 Cold War

-The 376th Bombardment Wing, Medium, was established on 25 May 1951, and activated at Forbes Air Force Base, Kansas on 1 June 1951.
+The 376th Bombardment Wing, Medium was established on 25 May 1951, and activated at Forbes Air Force Base, Kansas on 1 June 1951.
 The wing was initially equipped with B-29s and trained in strategic bombardment operations.
-Replaced the propeller-driven B-29s with new B-47E Stratojet swept-wing medium bombers in 1954, capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.
-The wing gained the 376th AREFS, equipped with KC-97 Stratofreighters, on 18 August 1953.
+Replaced the propeller-driven B-29s with new Boeing B-47E Stratojet swept-wing medium bombers in 1954, capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.
+The wing gained the 376th Air Refueling Squadron, equipped with Boeing KC-97 Stratofreighters, on 18 August 1953.

 Moved to Lockbourne AFB, Ohio in 1957, and continued to fly numerous training missions and participated in various SAC exercises and deployments with the Stratojet.
 Beginning in September 1957, the wing began engaging in Electronic countermeasures operations, which became the wing's primary mission.
 Included EB-47L Stratojet post attack command and control operations, December 1962 – February 1965.

 In the early 1960s, the B-47 was considered to be reaching obsolescence, and was being phased out of SAC's strategic arsenal.
 Began to send the wing's aircraft to Davis–Monthan AFB in 1964.
-The unit was inactivated at Lockbourne AFB, Ohio, on 15 March 1965 as part of the phaseout of the B-47 from the USAF inventory.
+The unit was inactivated at Lockbourne Air Force Base, Ohio, on 15 March 1965 as part of the phaseout of the B-47 from the USAF inventory.